 The Women's Center has been empowering victims of domestic violence through a variety of programs since 1978.
-Providing a 24-hour emergency shelter for individuals experiencing domestic violence and their children.
+Providing a 24-hour intake to emergency shelter for individuals experiencing domestic violence including women, along with their children and pets, and men.
 In addition to physical safety, the shelter provides personal advocacy, information and referral, support groups, and community education.
 The Alex and Brandon Child Safety Center provides safe visits and exchanges for children.

 The Mid-Minnesota Women's Center wouldn't be here without Louise Seliski.